 These pictures were taken on my first ever trip to the West Coast.
 It was April and I was fresh off a week in Paris when I received the ecstatic word that I was to be flown to California for a shoot with Nordstrom.
 I'd been pining to see the West Coast (especially Cali, and especially Los Angeles) for a few years now, and this was the answering of all my prayers to the fashion powers that be, the fashion powers that dictate my life and schedule and time zone and longitude at any given time.
 And LA was fantastic: for a day and a half I absorbed the sun, ate highly instagrammable food and drank overpriced juices.
 And worked, there might have been some of that, too...
 Photographs by Beau Grealy, Makeup by John Mckay.

 I threw up all night the night of January 26, 2017.
 I was in Paris, renting a room in a lawyer lady's apartment, and I was gripped by my mystery migraine/bug.
 But worse than the pangs and lonesome hours awake in the dark was the fact that the next day I was shooting--and shooting a rather raw, close-up lookbook.
 Happily, however, my stomach had calmed when I woke the next morning and made my way an hour North to the suburb of Saint Denis, where I proceeded to get lost along a highway outside the metro and receive many confusing directions from homeless people under an overpass before finally finding the studio where I was expected.
 I was flustered and an hour late.
-My pains were rewarded generously, though, by the shoot that ensued, a shoot that who's ease, simplicity, and naturalness satisfied a craving I've had for authenticity in appearance.
-No cakey makeup, no straightened hair, no layers obscuring me.
+My pains were rewarded generously, though, by the shoot that ensued, a shoot who's ease, simplicity, and naturalness satisfied a craving I've had for authenticity in appearance.
+No cakey makeup, no straightened hair, no layers or distractions obscuring me.
 Now, months later, the images have been published in an artful Repossi book that I cherish.
 Migraines and the intricacies of Saint Denis notwithstanding, this shoot is among the favorites of my career.
 Photographed by Jeremy Everett, styled by Malina Joseph Gilchrist, Jewelry of course by Gaia Repossi.
 Thank you all!

 The lovely thing about the season of Resort/"Cruise" shows is that it has no definite time constraints: it moves slowly, enjoyably, and spreads itself over the globe entire.
 This year we have seen Resort shows in Kyoto, Paris, Los Angeles, and now New York.
 Last Tuesday morning I rolled out of a borrowed bunk bed on 34th street at 4:30 am to set out for the Valentino Resort show on Bond street, in quiet Noho.
 The thrill that made the excruciating call time more than worth it?
 I was given rings as part of my outfit for the show that spelled out my name, across the knuckles of my right hand.
 Some girls had slogans like 'Freedom' and 'Make Love,' and as much as I would love to wear a universal, optimistic message like that, something about sporting my own name in metal on my hand as I walked by Anna Wintour and Edward Enninful in the front row of a Valentino show felt, well, pretty damn good.
 Thank you Patritzia Pilotti for casting me, and Pierpaolo Piccioli for your unique support, I really and truly appreciate it beyond words.
 Hair and Makeup by Guido Palau and Pat McGrath, Styling by Joe McKenna.